Autumn in New England - Fall Colors

 Itinerary

-Day 1: October 7 Arrive in Boston, Massachusetts
+Day 1: October 3 Arrive in Boston, Massachusetts

-Day 2: October 8 Boston, Massachusetts
+Day 2: October 4 Boston, Massachusetts

-Day 3: October 9 Boston / Newport, Rhode Island / Middletown, RI
+Day 3: October 5 Boston / Newport, Rhode Island / Middletown, RI

 Depart Boston traveling south along the coast, and land at Plymouth Rock.
 See the “Rock” commemorating the Mayflower Ship landing in the United States in 1620.
 Climb aboard the Mayflower II, a beautiful recreation of the Mayflower ship.
-Built in the 1950s and fully restored in 2020, this full-size replica gives you an idea of what it was like traveling for months across the ocean.
+Built in the 1950s and fully restored in 2020, this full-size replica shows you what it was like traveling for months across the ocean.
 Many are surprised by its size!
-Here we can also see the large granite National Monument to the Forefathers, which was created to honor the ideals on which Plymouth Colony was founded: faith, education, law, morality, and freedom.
-Journey a short distance west into Rhode Island and cross the Sakonnet River Bridge to Aquidneck Island, a posh piece of real estate that is home to many historic mansions, such as the summer White House of President Eisenhower and the 70-room Vanderbilt “cottage.”
-Enjoy free time to stroll the quaint Thames Street, filled with restaurants and shops, best visited on foot.
-Newport’s famous Ten-Mile-Drive combines the history of a wealthy summer community with fabulous recreational areas including public parks and miles of public access shoreline, to rank as one of the most popular “drives” in the country.
-Relax as we cruise along this famous route, taking in the opulent architecture and the vast Atlantic Ocean.
+Nearby, we can also see the large granite National Monument to the Forefathers, which was created to honor the ideals on which Plymouth Colony was founded: faith, education, law, morality, and freedom.
+Next we learn about one of New England’s most famous fruits – the cranberry.
+Visit a cranberry farm, also known as a bog, and learn how this vibrant crop is produced.
+It is quite unique!
+Our visit is during their harvest period, so if weather permits, we hope to witness them extracting this vibrant fruit from the water-filled bogs.
+This is always a favorite visit!
+Journey west into Rhode Island and cross the Sakonnet River Bridge to Aquidneck Island, a posh piece of real estate that is home to many historic mansions, such as the summer White House of President Eisenhower and the 70-room Vanderbilt “cottage.”
 Tour the Vanderbilt’s famous property called The Breakers, the grandest of Newport’s summer cottages and a symbol of the Vanderbilt family’s social and financial preeminence during the Gilded Age in turn-of-the-century America.
-See Boyd’s Windmill, built in 1810 and one of the few surviving eight-vane smock mills in the United States.
-The harnessed wind energy was used to grind feed for 135 years.
-(B, D)
+(B, L, D)

-Day 4: October 10 Middletown, RI / Concord, MA / West Lebanon, New Hampshire
+Day 4: October 6 Middletown, RI / Concord, MA / West Lebanon, New Hampshire

 Rupiper Tours reserves the right to make minor adjustments to the itinerary if necessary.